Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 {% endtab %}
 {% endtabs %}

-## Adobe Journey Optimizer - Offer Decisions
+## Adobe Journey Optimizer - Offer Decisioning

 {% hint style="warning" %}
 Some offer constraints, such as Capping, are currently unsupported with the mobile Experience Edge workflows.
 The Capping field value specifies the number of times an offer can be presented across all users.
 For more details, see the [offer eligibility rules and constraints guide](https://experienceleague.adobe.com/docs/offer-decisioning/using/managing-offers-in-the-offer-library/creating-personalized-offers.html#eligibility).